Bathing Your Cat Without Getting Clawed to Death! Simple Cat Bathing Tips!

 Step Five: Now it is time to wash your cat's face.
 Simply take a washcloth that has been soaking in warm water (no soap) and gently wipe his face clean.
 You should never spray water directly at your cat's face nor should you ever under any circumstance dunk your cat's head under water!
 Not nice.

 Step Six: Once you are done rinsing your feline friend, it is time to take him out of the tub.
 Wrap your cat in a clean, warm towel (warmth is very important) and put him in a warm, draft-free room in which he can safely dry off.
 You can blow dry your cat, however, it should be noted that many cats are afraid of the sounds that blow dryers tend to make.
 If your cat is already in a stressed out, panicked state, it's best to skip the blow dryer all together.
 However, if your cat is a bath pro and doesn't mind the blow dryer, then by all means, use it (just don't use a high setting as you can burn him).
+Remember to test the blow-dryer first.
+Thermal burns can easily occur if the blow dryer is too close to the animal.
+They can't tell us if it's too hot!
 Once your feline friend is completely dry, brush or comb out his fur.

 When it comes to bathing your cat, the key is patience!
 The calmer you are, the calmer your cat will be.
 It is also important that you talk to your cat throughout the entire process (use a calm, soothing voice).
 It is very important that you don't lose your temper and yell at your cat.
 After all, he or she is already in 100% panic mode.
 It is important that you don't rush the bathing process.
 Therefore, you should only bathe your cat when you have plenty of time.
 It should also be noted that the earlier you introduce bathing to your cat, the better.
 Cats that were bathed as kittens tend to be easier to bathe than older cats who are new to the process.